rogerblanton/asset-share-commons/ui.apps/src/main/content/jcr_root/apps/demo-utils/instructions/adobe-asset-link/quickstart.md

 *This setup installs 1 AEM packages that include the required code and configuration to setup Adobe Asset Link against a shared, demo IMS account.
 See the Manual setup instructions below for details.*

 > Note: Currently there is an issue logging into AEM with enterprise ID.
-Continue to login to AEM with the local admin:admin account.
+Continue to login to AEM with the local admin account.

 ![AEM Local Login](./adobe-asset-link/images/aem-login-locally.png)

-### Troubleshooting the Authorization Error
+### Troubleshooting the authorization error

 The first time logging in to AEM via the Asset Link panel you may see an *Authorization Error*.